paulmackinlay/state-machine/docs/implementation.md

 ### Duplicate events

-If a `StateEvent` is received while the same event is being processed, by default `GenericStateMachine` will log it as a duplicate and ignore it.
-In most cases this is desirable but it could be that your logic relies upon processing _all_ `StateEvent` payloads, in which case events cannot be ignored.
-If that is the behaviour you need, you can build the `StateMachine` as follows:
+If a `StateEvent` is received while the same `StateEvent` is being processed, by default `GenericStateMachine` will log it as a duplicate and ignore it.
+In most cases this is desirable but it could be that your logic relies upon processing _all_ `StateEvent` payloads or you wish to process the `StateEvent` after the transition has completed.
+For these cases duplicate events cannot be ignored and you will need to build the`StateMachine` as follows:

 ```
 //The StateMachine will not drop duplicate events